cyberbotics/webots-doc/guide/controller-programming.md

 The sensor value is updated during the call to `wb_robot_step()`.
 The call to `wb_distance_sensor_get_value()` retrieves the latest value.

-Note that some device return vector values instead of scalar values, for example these functions:
+Note that some devices return vector values instead of scalar values, for example these functions:

 ```c